 I've written about CBS' 1971-76 series CANNON before, but never given any of the episodes the QUINCY, M.E. treatment.
-And I still haven't, because this isn't a play by play breakdown of "Photo Finish", just a normal review.
-What can I say, I'm out of practice after an extended break.
+And I still haven't, because this isn't a play by play breakdown of Photo Finish, just a normal review.
+What can I say, I'm on a pitch count after this hiatus.

 Finally, CANNON had more good scripts than bad scripts, emphasized brains over brawn the majority of the time and didn't overstay its welcome.
 You won't get hit over the head with any social issues here, since CANNON was always about the case itself.
 Frank Cannon won't preach, but he will stop for a gourmet meal from time to time (like, about three or four times per episode).
-He knows judo too, but that doesn't come into play in "Photo Finish", the show's first episode of that Watergate year of 1974.
+He knows judo too, but that doesn't come into play in Photo Finish, the show's first offering for 1974.

 Retired cop turned expensive P.I.
 Frank Cannon arrives at the firing range to speak with a new prospective client, Mr. O'Hara.
-"General O'Hara", he's corrected, by a lady who's clearly an admirer.
-Played by COLUMBO villain extraordinaire Jack Cassidy, General O'Hara turns out to be one of those popular character types on network dramas of the period: the high ranking official from an unnamed country with diplomatic immunity in the United States.
-After he establishes himself as a card carrying badass (shrugging off a perfect showing on the range as "par for the course" at the world class level) we get down to business.
+General O'Hara, he's corrected, by Anne Thorpe, a journalist and also clearly an admirer.
+Played by COLUMBO villain extraordinaire Jack Cassidy, O'Hara turns out to be the C.O.C. of Polumba, an African nation.
+You guessed it: the esteemed General has diplomatic immunity in the United States.
+O'Hara establishes himself as a card carrying badass with a perfect showing at the range, though we only see him firing the final shot.
+Modestly shrugging off his work as "par for the course at the world class level", the General is ready to get down to business.

 |Is it live, or..........|